Welcome to the Hertfordshire Health Walks

 Once you have identified which walk you would like to walk on, please join up ahead of your first walk.
 Simply visit the online join up page, or if you prefer arrive ten minutes ahead of the start time to complete our new walker form.

 To keep up to date with the latest CMS and Hertfordshire Health Walks news click here or follow us on Hertfordshire Health Walks Facebook page.
 To hear a bit more about Hertfordshire Health Walks please click here to listen to a radio interview.
+Plus, watch our short Health Walks video, featuring some of your dedicated Health Walk leaders, sharing their experiences of taking part.
+This video was produced by students studying film production at the University of Hertfordshire.

 We are looking for leaders in all areas!